 - Lentils: 25g protein per 100g

-If you’re unable to eat all of the nutrient-rich plant-based foods, you may also want to consider taking a daily multivitamin and/or supplementing with an organic vegan protein powder.
+If you’re unable to eat all of the nutrient-rich plant-based foods, you may also want to consider taking a daily multivitamin and supplementing with organic vegan protein powder.

 Being Vegan and A Triathlete

 Athletes need diets that consist of up to 70% carbohydrates.
-This can easily be done on a vegan diet by consuming ample fruits, vegetables, and whole grains.
+This can quickly be done on a vegan diet by consuming ample fruits, vegetables, and whole grains.
 As you probably already know, proteins are what help our bodies rebuild after tough workouts.
-While vegan diets are more than capable of consuming enough plant-based protein to properly rebuild, animal products are full of the aforementioned nutrients that vegan diets will lack.
-Ensuring that your protein choices help you meet the recommended daily allotment for iron and other important nutrients will help you avoid deficiencies that can sideline your training.
+While vegan diets are more than capable of consuming enough plant-based protein to restore appropriately, animal products are full of the nutrients as mentioned earlier that vegan diets will lack.
+They are ensuring that your protein choices help you meet the recommended daily allotment for iron and other vital nutrients will help you avoid deficiencies that can sideline your training.
 Finally, consuming enough quality fats should also prove less than challenging for the vegan athlete.
 It is recommended that a healthy diet not consume more than 5-10% of saturated fat.
-Since vegans do not consume animal products (the main source of saturated fat) you won’t have a problem there!
-Choose quality oils for cooking and high fat content foods like nuts, seeds, and avocados for well-rounded fat consumption.
+Since vegans do not consume animal products (the primary source of saturated fat), you won’t have a problem there!
+Choose quality oils for cooking and high-fat content foods like nuts, seeds, and avocados for well-rounded fat consumption.

 The Bottom Line